NewlineDotBlog/kalidesktop-docker/README.md

 * Full ports access for ease of use
 * Full docker access for docker in docker support

+Note the following design decisions when making changes or adding self made post scripts:

+* `/root/` is non persistent custom files and folders.
+These are meant only for the kali machine such as symbolic links etc.
+* `/home/$USER` is the persistent home folder of the host machine.
+* `/opt/` is a persistent programs and files.
+Should be used for weird installations and configurations.

 ### WARNING

 As can be read above, the machine has full access to your home folder by default.
 Furthermore, the container runs with a lot of privileges by default.